 Car brand reviews

-Should I buy a Toyota car?
+Should I buy a Toyota?

-Article 21 of 24
+Article 22 of 25

-The Auris, Auris Touring Sports and Avensis models, all of which are built at Toyota's UK factory in Derbyshire.
+The Auris, Auris Touring Sports and Avensis models are built at Toyota's UK factory in Derbyshire.
 The brand's French plant makes the Yaris, while the Aygo is made in the Czech Republic.

 Toyota is ranked as the global 'number one', comfortably outselling all other automotive brands.
 So why is this Japanese giant such a success?
 It has relentlessly pursued engineering and manufacturing quality above all else, in an effort to provide customers with the reliability they crave.

 How much do Toyota cars cost?

-So the Toyota Yaris, for instance, is definitely not the cheapest small car on the market, priced from around £11,500 right up to beyond £20,000.
-Likewise, the Auris is very much pitched at VW Golf levels, starting at almost £19,000.
-Yet Toyota isn't always premium priced; the Aygo city car, for instance, starts at under £9,000.
+So the Toyota Yaris, for instance, is definitely not the cheapest small car on the market, priced from around £13,000 right up to £20,000.
+Likewise, the Toyota Auris is very much pitched at VW Golf levels, starting at over £20,000.

 Choosing the best Toyota car

 Easily the most numerous Toyota in our survey is the Yaris small hatchback, and you can see why.
 It's relatively affordable, well made and offers plenty of usable space.